Prompt Engineering

 }

-- Compress few-shot examples to minimal differentiating features
+- Compress few-shot examples to their minimal differentiating features; drop boilerplate fields the model already gets right.

 Prompt Caching & Reasoning Budgets